translation-vni

 From one EVPN-VXLAN data center to another.
 This use case is also known as data center interconnect (DCI).

-In these use cases, a Juniper Networks device that supports the seamless EVPN-VXLAN stitching feature can serve as either a spine or super spine device that interconnects the PODs or data centers through an EVPN-VXLAN WAN network.
+In these use cases, a device that supports the seamless EVPN-VXLAN stitching feature can serve as either a spine or super spine device that interconnects the PODs or data centers through an EVPN-VXLAN WAN network.

-When configuring the interconnection, you can set up a single
+When configuring the interconnection, you can set up a single routing instance of

-on each spine or super spine device.
-Or, you can use the default
+spine device.
+Or, you can use the default switching instance.

-The type of instance that you use determines the hierarchy level
+The type of instance that you use determines the hierarchy level at which you must

-statement.
-Table 1 outlines
+include the translation-vni configuration statement.
+Table 1 outlines the instance types

-the instance types and the hierarchy levels at which you must include translation-vni
+and the hierarchy levels at which you must include translation-vni

 for each type.